Photo courtesy of Confidant

 Photo courtesy of Caviar Cafe

-Ki Omakase Queens
+Ki Omakase Little Neck

 Head here for à la carte or Edomae-style sushi omakase, served in an intimate, wood-lined Little Neck space.
 You’ve got two choices for sets — both of which include appetizers, nigiri, rolls, soup, and dessert.